SobiaZahra123/PDF-Reading-and-Text-Extraction/README.md

 4. Implement feature extraction for NLP tasks
 5. Create interactive visualizations for data analysis

-# Repository Structure
+# Features
-text
-├── 📄 README.md
-├── 📓 nlp_feature_Engineering.py
-├── 📄 academic_paper.pdf
-├── 📊 tfidf_scatter_plot.html
-├── 📊 tfidf_bubble_chart.html
-├── 📈 tfidf_results.csv
-├── 📈 onehot_encoding_results.csv
-├── 📝 preprocessing_results.txt
-├── 📦 requirements.txt
-├── 🐍 setup.sh
-├── 🐍 setup.bat
-└── 🔧 .gitignore

 #  PDF Reading and Text Extraction
-1. Selected PDF with 100+ pages from Google Scholar
+.
+Selected PDF with 100+ pages from Google Scholar
-2. Read PDF using PyPDF2/PyMuPDF
+.
+Read PDF using PyPDF2/PyMuPDF
-3. Extracted text from all pages
+.
+Extracted text from all pages
-4. Displayed total number of pages
+.
+Displayed total number of pages
-5. Showed sample extracted text
+.
+Showed sample extracted text

 #  Text Preprocessing with Regex
 1. Converted text to lowercase